 Full-time and Part-time Faculty and Administrators

-Information on Indiana Tech Law School faculty and staff can be found below:
+Information on Indiana Tech Law School administrators, faculty and staff can be found below:

 Academic Requirements, Academic Calendar, and Curricular Offerings